r59q/Curated-list-android-apps/README.md

 - DATA WING - A arcade geometry sci-fi racing game.
 You race by drifting and gain speed by wall-riding as you complete time-based challenges
 - UnCiv - A retro themed demake of Sid Meiers' Civilisation with a surprising amount of features, including multiplayer
 - Gamestart Pixel Battle - A pixel-art level-based 2d platformer with bosses and multiple characters
+- Caves - Turn-based dungeon rogue-like with a great artstyle.
+It has no popup ads, but a banner ad while in your inventory.
+By no means a deal-breaker
 ## Paid games

 - Dead Cells - A platforming rogue-like loved by many.